 There is currently no material specific information

-Activities involving materials, research, and new products are administered by IDOT's Bureau of Materials and Physical Research (BMPR).
-Administration of these activities requires BMPR to develop new specifications or revise existing department specifications.
+Activities involving materials, research, and new products are administered by IDOT's Central Bureau of Materials (CBM).
+Administration of these activities requires CBM to develop new specifications or revise existing department specifications.
 Since these activities are under development or are being evaluated, the specifications do not have a wide distribution.
 In addition, these specifications are a working document and have not been adopted as a statewide standard.

 Required technician training is described on the Lake Land College website for: